tobomedia/RevisionNotes/aws-cloud-practitioner/NOTES.md

 ### <a id="glossary-iam"></a>IAM - Identity and Access Management
 Web service that helps you securely control access to AWS resources by managing users, groups, roles, and their permissions.

+### <a id="glossary-lambda"></a>Lambda
+Serverless compute service that lets you run code without provisioning or managing servers.
+Functions are event-driven and automatically scale based on demand.

+### <a id="glossary-lightsail"></a>Lightsail
+Simplified cloud platform that offers virtual servers, storage, databases, and networking with predictable pricing, designed for users with limited cloud experience.

 ### <a id="glossary-neptune"></a>Neptune
 Fully managed graph database service that makes it easy to build and run applications with highly connected datasets.